Pylons/pyramid/docs/narr/configuration.rst

 .. admonition:: Tip

-   If the term "configuration" as used in this guide just doesn't seem to "click" in your brain, maybe because you just can't bring yourself to consider "configuration" anything except the modification of a configuration file containing higher-level knobs than those exposed by :mod:`repoze.bfg`, it may help to mentally substitute the term "configuration" with "wiring" or "plumbing" as you read the chapter.
+   If the term "configuration" as used in this guide just doesn't seem to "click" in your brain, it may help to mentally substitute the term "configuration" with "wiring" or "plumbing" as you read the chapter.

 There are a number of different mechanisms you may use to configure :mod:`repoze.bfg` to create an application: *imperative* configuration